 Finally, because race is a special and indelible mark of oppression, blacks were not able to melt into the urban stew.
-The mounting racial tension, highlighted by the "unrest" of the 1960s, meant that every effort blacks made to improve their position set them up for conflict with whites who were left behind or who had come to feel entitled to their exclusive but shrinking prerogatives.
+The mounting racial tension, highlighted by the "unrest" of the 1960's, meant that every effort blacks made to improve their postion set them up for conflict with whites who were left behind or who had come to feel entitled to their exclusive but shrinking prerogatives.
 Jobs that could help the black poor advance were increasingly unavailable over the last 20 years and especially in the most recent years.
-High rates of unemployment, especially for young black workers, seemed to remain at high levels whatever the state of the economy as a whole.
+High rates of unemployment, especially for young black workers, seemed to remain whatever the state of the economy as a whole.

-By 1960 the contours of status differences, blacks versus whites, were already clear.
-While some cities such as Atlanta, Washington, New York, and Chicago were able to develop a large black middle class that could in fact generate its own growth, this was by far the exception.
-In no city was the black population like the white population -- mainly middle class.
-Blacks were more than twice as likely to be poor.
-Their unemployment rate was at least twice the unemployment rate of whites, regardless of education.
-By 1980 these contours had hardened, and we began to talk about the black poor not as a fractional phenomenon but as a class -an "underclass."
-We had a small but growing group of middle-class blacks who were doing well, and a larger and also growing group of poor blacks who could only make do, if that.
+By 1960 the contours of status differences, blacks versus whites, was already clear.
+While some cities such as Atlanta, Washington, New York, and Chicago were able to develop a large black middle class that could in fact generate its own growth, this was the exception.
+In no metropolitan area is the black population like the white population-mainly middle class.